You have no items in your shopping cart.

 The glass recycling process is not complicated and doesn't require a lot of know-how.
-However, it requires time, patience, and a few simple steps because some of them are not accepted by recycling centers, and not all glass bottles are recyclable.
+However, it requires time, patience, and a few simple steps because recycling centers do not accept some of them, and not all glass bottles are recyclable.

 Are all glass bottles recyclables?

 Glass bottles are recyclable, but not all of them.
 For example, light green and dark green glass bottles are not recyclable because they do not meet the quality standard required.
 The quality standard needed to recycle the bottles is that they should be clean and dry.
 A bottle's quality is also determined by its contamination rate, which is the percentage of non-PET or PolyEthylene Terephthalate in the bottle; the higher the contamination rate, the lower the quality.
 The recycling symbol on your glass bottle indicates the type of glass it is made from and how recyclable it is.
 You can recycle translucent (light green), opaque (dark green), or clear bottles by returning them to any store that sells beverages and has a return system.

 Can you recycle glass bottles with labels?